-The stock ownership requirement for directors was simplified in 2022 to be five times the applicable cash retainer received by the director in the last year.
+The stock ownership requirement for directors is five times the applicable cash retainer received by the director in the last year.
 Each director is required to acquire beneficial ownership of A. O. Smith Corporation Common Stock having an aggregate value equal to this stock ownership requirement within five years of his or her election as a new director.
-All directors have met this requirement, except Ms. Holt, who joined our Board two years ago and Mr. Exum, who joined last year.
+All directors have met this requirement, except Ms. Holt, who joined our Board three years ago and Mr. Mapes, who joined last year.
 Both are on track to meet this requirement.

 Certain directors have elected to defer the payment of their fees and receipt of Common Stock shares under the A. O. Smith Non-qualified Deferred Compensation Plan (the "Deferred Compensation Plan").
 The Deferred Compensation Plan allows directors to defer all or a portion (not less than 25%) of their fees until a later date, but not later than the year in which the director ceases service as a director.
-Payments can be made in a lump-sum or in not more than 10 annual installments.
+Payments can be made in a lump sum or in not more than 10 annual installments.
 This is handled as a bookkeeping entry, with gains and losses credited to the director's account each month based on the director's crediting election.
 The crediting election is used to designate the investment fund(s) as the basis for calculating the rate of return equivalent for the director's account.
-Idelle K. Wolf and Earl E. Exum elected to defer payment of their director fees during 2022.
-Ronald D. Brown, Victoria M. Holt and Michael M. Larsen have deferred receipt of their stock awards in 2022, which consequently are treated as restricted stock units.
+Mr. Exum elected to defer payment of his director fees during 2023.
+Mr. Brown, Ms. Holt and Mr. Larsen have deferred receipt of their stock awards in 2023, which consequently are treated as restricted stock units.
 Dividends on stock which have been deferred as restricted stock units are also received in the form of restricted stock units based on the average of the high and low price of our Common Stock on the date of the dividend.